flaturtha/CharlieChan/_short-stories/youll-kill-the-people.md

 opubdate: Sept.
 1951
 opubissue: Vol. 1, No. 3
 category: short-stories
 excerpt: "Right after he first appeared on TV, Buddy Burton began to receive warnings&#58; get out while you’re still alive!
-It didn’t seem to make any sense, but Buddy found that the party sending them mean business, and &hellip;"
+It didn’t seem to make any sense, but Buddy found that the party sending them meant business, and &hellip;"
 tease: "When popular TV singer Buddy Burton is threaten &mdash; GET OFF TV OR ELSE &mdash; will he run or face down this threat to his life and career?
 Read this frighteningly real story today!"
 image: /assets/img/short-stories/youll-kill-the-people.svg
 fb-image: /assets/img/short-stories/youll-kill-the-people_fb.jpg